top of page

 Proof of Concept

-prototype was created, that showcased the imaging abilities and demonstrated the feasibility of running the thermal fusion imaging system on a portable computing platform.
+prototype was created early on to demonstrated the feasibility and capabilities of the thermal fusion imaging system running on a portable computing platform.

-This allows for initial field testing of the system, demonstrating the utility of thermal fusion imagery in enhancing the low light capabilities and biological detection of night vision camera system.
+This allows for initial field testing of the system, demonstrating the utility of thermal fusion imagery in enhancing the low light capabilities and biological detection of night vision camera system, can gave a starting point for the competed system to be built around.

 Note: Low fidelity prototypes were created as a proof of concept for field and lab testing the of the thermal fusion imaging system developed (Angus Logue, 2024)